Dasher83/UnityAudioPlayer/Readme.md

 To use this system, follow these steps:

 1. Clone or download this repository.
-2. Import the scripts into your Unity project.
+2. Import the assets into your Unity project.
-3. Create an `AudioClipRegistry` and `AudioSourcePool` in your game.
-Use the Unity editor to add your sound files to the AudioClipRegistry and set up the AudioSourcePool.
-4. Use the `ServiceLocator` to access the `AudioPlayer` from your scripts.
+3. Add the `ServiceLocator` prefab to your scene and configure the `soundEffectPlayer` and `backgroundMusicPlayer` child objects to your liking.

 ## Testing

 For testing purposes, a `TestSounds` script is provided.
 This script plays a sound when a certain key is pressed.

-1. Attach the `TestSounds` script to a game object.
-2. In the Unity editor, assign the keys and corresponding audio clip aliases to the script.
-3. During gameplay, press the assigned keys to hear the associated sounds.
+A prefab is provided.
+Use keys 1 to 4 for sound effects and 5 to 7 for background music.

 ## Usage